-- a.
-Physical and/or verbal assault on an adult or student (includes fighting). - b.
-Verbal threats (verbal, written, electronic or otherwise) made to any student or staff member. - c.
-Bullying. - d.
-Remarks, gestures or physical contact, the display or circulation of written materials or pictures derogatory to either gender, gender identity, or sexual orientation or to racial, ethnic, religious, age, ancestry or disability groups. - e.
-Pulling a false fire alarm, starting a fire, or making a bomb threat. - f.
-Possession of controlled substances (drugs), alcohol, cigarettes (including vapor devices). - g.
-Possessing dangerous items (e.g., knives, guns, look-alike guns, weapons, explosives, matches, harmful chemical substances). - h.
-Using or copying the academic work of another and presenting it as his/her own without proper attribution. - i.
-Repeatedly and intentionally defying the valid authority of supervisors, teachers, or administrators. - j.
-Malicious destruction of property or stealing, including school property. - k.
-Any behavior that causes disruption to the learning process and/or school environment.
+- Physical and/or verbal assault on an adult or student (includes fighting). - Verbal threats (verbal, written, electronic or otherwise) made to any student or staff member. - Bullying. - Remarks, gestures or physical contact, the display or circulation of written materials or pictures derogatory to either gender, gender identity, or sexual orientation or to racial, ethnic, religious, age, ancestry or disability groups. - Pulling a false fire alarm, starting a fire, or making a bomb threat. - Possession of controlled substances (drugs), alcohol, cigarettes (including vapor devices). - Possessing dangerous items (e.g., knives, guns, look-alike guns, weapons, explosives, matches, harmful chemical substances). - Using or copying the academic work of another and presenting it as their own without proper attribution. - Repeatedly and intentionally defying the valid authority of supervisors, teachers, or administrators.

+- Vandalism, malicious destruction of property or stealing, including school property. - Any behavior that causes disruption to the learning process and/or school environment.

-School principals retain the authority to discipline students for any other misconduct not specifically listed above that he/she deems inappropriate or disruptive.
+School Principals retain the authority to discipline students for any other misconduct not specifically listed above that they deems inappropriate or disruptive.

-Notice of Suspension:
+Notice of Suspension